 IODE Canada is a national women's charitable organization.
 Women of all ages, from all walks of life and educational backgrounds, meet to undertake an extensive variety of charitable and philanthropic projects every year.
 These include financial assistance and contributions of time and effort to students, educational institutions, hospitals, the under-privileged and those in need.

 IODE Preston Chapter has worked in Cambridge since 1920 to support our community by raising more than a quarter of a million dollars for worthy projects in Cambridge that support children and their families.
 Examples include:

-IODE Canada is a national women’s charitable organization dedicated to enhancing the quality of life for individuals, through education support, community service and citizenship programs.
+IODE Canada is a national women’s charitable organization dedicated to enhancing the quality of life for individuals through education support, community service and citizenship programs.

-During the Second World War Christmas boxes were assembled and sent to the troops and for needy families, members knit items for those in need and operated salvage operations to collect steel and reusable items for the war effort.
+During the Second World War, Christmas boxes were assembled and sent to the Canadian troops and for needy families at home.
+Members knitted items for those in need and operated salvage drives to collect steel and reusable materials for the war effort.

-Hosted by Astro-Tech System Solutions Inc.Updated as of Sept 28, 2016
+Hosted by Astro-Tech System Solutions Inc.Updated as of Oct 10, 2018